 - 3 eggs

-- 1 1/2 cups milk, warmed 30 seconds in the microwave
+- 1 ½ cups milk, warmed 30 seconds in the microwave

-- 1 1/2 cups all-purpose flour
+- 1 ½ cups all-purpose flour

 - 1 teaspoon salt

-- Meanwhile, add the eggs to a blender and blend on medium-high speed.
-Add the milk and blend.
-Add the flour, salt, and remaining melted butter, and blend until smooth.
+- Meanwhile, add the eggs to a blender and blend at medium-high speed.
+Add the milk and blend until combined.